Azure-Samples/netappfiles-cli-pool-change-sample/README.md

 Finally, the sample will perform the pool change operation on the Volume by moving it to the Standard tier Capacity Pool.

 There is a section in the code dedicated to remove created resources.
 By default this sample will not remove all created resources;
-this behavior is controlled by a string variable called 'SHOULD_CLEANUP' in the anf-pool-change.sh class.
+this behavior is controlled by a string variable called 'SHOULD_CLEANUP' in the anf-pool-change.sh file.
 If you want to erase all resources right after the creation operations, set this variable to 'true'.

 # How the project is structured